 What Else is There to Do at Disneyland?

 If you have more than one day, you’ll be able to pad out your days with some of these additional Disneyland activities.
 These are the perfect in-between activities that can really add joy to your Disneyland trip.
 I’ve included suggestions for both the Disneyland Park as well as Disney’s California Adventure park.

 - Start off your morning riding one of the Main Street Vehicles down the center of the street.
 So many people walk right past these!
 There is a fire engine, a car or the horse-drawn trolley.
 The drivers are so friendly and often offer vacation tips and Disneyland trivia.

-- Yes, you can ride on the Rivers of America!
+- Ride on the Rivers of America.
 Both the Mark Twain Riverboat and the Sailing Ship Columbia take guests for a gentle spin across the waters.

 Play with Your Favorite Characters

 - Collecting autographs from characters into an Autograph Book is a great way to pass time.
 It’s also something that kids who are shy enjoy because it gives them a task during the meet n’ greet.